CatherineH/CatherineH.github.io/_posts/2016-03-30-no-malloc-no-problem.md

 }
 ```

-This frustrating, but not totally unworkable.
+This is frustrating, but not totally unworkable.
 Now let's move on to something
 more complicated.
 Suppose you want an array of strings.
 Thanks to [this
 StackOverflow answer](http://stackoverflow.com/a/17466642/1437859) we know
 that this code will work in C99: